We are back and we are in the midst of three hours of broadcast excellence on the fastest three hours in media.

 Meanwhile, Mr. and Ms. Moneybags are presumably flying in the lap of luxury while dumping bags of burning coal onto dolphin reserves below.

-Such class envy, resentment, it's just a little air taxi service.
+It's just a little air taxi service.

 It's just a tiny little jet here.

-It looks almost like a toy.
+It's almost like a toy.

-It's not yet I I uh I have to guess, and I probably shouldn't guess because it's not my business.
+I have to guess, and I probably shouldn't guess because it's not my business.

-I'm looking at this little jet holds one to three people.
+I'm looking at this little jet, holds one to three people.

-I I would guess that's why they're doing it with these little planes and make it affordable and so forth.
+I would guess that's why they're doing it with these little planes and make it affordable and so forth.

 It's a great innovative business idea.

-But it's destroying the planet, Mr. Limbaugh, destroying the planet.
+It's destroying the planet, Mr. Limbaugh.

-It's a carbon footprint that's on that.
+It's a carbon footprint.

 That's right, Mr. Limbaugh.